wissamkontar/wissamkontar.github.io/_pages/about.md

 <p> The adoption of Autonomous Vehicles as a viable mode of transportation comes with an complex web of modal shifts and travel behavior.
 We find that this technology enjoys a level of attractiveness by different users that can induce a modal shift away from traditional modes of transportation as transit, or personal vehicles.
 This translates to an increase in environmental impacts across different categories: energy consumption, greenhouse gas emissions, particulate matter, sulfur and nitrogen oxides. </p>

-<p> Adoptiing electric autonomous vehicles can offsett the increase in emissions however it is dependent on two main factors: (i) adoption rate, and (ii) electricity generation mix. </p>
+<p> Adopting electric autonomous vehicles can offset the increase in emissions however it is dependent on two main factors: (i) adoption rate, and (ii) electricity generation mix. </p>

 <h3> II.
 E-bikes Adoption and Environmental Implications <a href="https://iopscience.iop.org/article/10.1088/2634-4505/ac7c8b/meta"> [Paper Link] </a></h3>
 <center>